ulikoehler/YakDB/YakServer/doc/graph-model.md

 in order to allow multiple graphs to be stored in the same ZCDB instance.
     - Node table
     - Edge table
-    - Node extended attribute table (optional)
-    - Edge extended attribute table (optional)
+    - Extended attribute

 The detailed purpose and format of these tables are described below.

-It is not only allowed but encouraged to use the same node table with different edge tables (and vice versa).
+It is allowed to e.g. use the same node table with different edge tables.

 Edges in the edge table that do not correspond to a node in the respective node table shall be ignored, unless special cleanup operations (that e.g.